 Advanced Special Student (AdSS) status, also known as non-degree seeking status, is administered by the Graduate School.
 For more information on this status, please see: http://www.gradschool.umd.edu/prospective_students/non-degree_seeking_advanced_special_student.html.

 The Advanced Special Student status is particularly useful for continuing education and is not intended to be used as a preparatory status for later admission to the master's or doctoral program.
 AdSS who wish to apply later for admission to one of the iSchool's degree programs should be advised that twelve credits earned while in the non-degree seeking status may be transferable to a degree.

 Advanced Special Students may register for Information Studies courses in accordance with iSchool policy and iSchool approval on a space-available basis.
 AdSS who have not previously earned the Master of Library Science or Master of Information Management degree are limited to taking the core courses only.
-Please be aware that permission to register is not given by the iSchool's Student Services Office until a business day before the semester starts.
+Please be aware that permission to register is not given by the iSchool's Student Services Office 1-2 weeks before the semester begins.